Elmer Belt: Gender-affirming surgery

 Belt performed male-to-female operations.
 One of his best known patients was Patricia Morgan.

-In early 1962, at the age of 69, and under pressure from his wife, his son Bruce, and his office manager, Belt ceased performing sex-change operations.
-In addition to feeling these pressures, Belt was concerned that a dissatisfied patient might sue him and ruin his practice.
-It was also becoming increasingly difficult to find hospitals that would allow him to perform sex-reassignment surgery.
-Finally, he knew there were other doctors to whom he could refer patients, including Goodwin and Dr. Georges Burou, a French surgeon with a clinic in Casablanca.
+In early 1962, facing pressure from his wife, his son Bruce, and his office manager, Belt decided to stop performing gender-affirming surgery.
+Along with these pressures, he feared the risk of a lawsuit from a dissatisfied patient that could jeopardize his practice.
+Additionally, it was becoming increasingly difficult to find hospitals willing to accommodate gender-affirming surgeries.
+Knowing that other doctors, such as Goodwin and Georges Burou, could take on these patients, Belt ultimately chose to refer them elsewhere.

-Elmer Belt as a Book and Manuscript Collector
+Book and manuscript collecting

-A lifelong bibliophile, Belt began collecting books as a boy and, by his mid-teens, had assembled a prized collection of comic books and dime novels.
-Unfortunately, Belt's mother did not understand how important these collections were to him, and she discarded them when he went to college—a loss he lamented for the rest of his life.
+A lifelong bibliophile, Belt began collecting books as a child.
+By his mid-teens, he had assembled a prized collection of comic books and dime novels.
+Belt's mother discarded the collection when he went to college—a loss he lamented for the rest of his life.